SherlockYe/Team-Alpha-Final-Project/README.md

 2. open folder python element, use two terminals to run country_search_webapp and increasing_rate_webapp seperately.
 You do not have to copy and paste the website, this step is just to activate those two links.

 3. open templates and double click webpage.html to open the website.
-This is the final websites of the project.
+This is the final website of the project.

 Finally, explore the website and enjoy!!!